 Sexually violent acts, termed "Sexual Misconduct" includes the offenses of domestic violence, dating violence, sexual assault, and stalking (as defined by the Clery Act), non-consensual sexual intercourse, non-consensual sexual contact, sexual exploitation, interpersonal/relationship violence, sex/gender-based stalking, and sexual harassment.
 Victims of these behaviors are protected by federal laws, specifically Title IX and the Clery Act, which mandates the contents of this report.
-To report concerns, use Title IX Incident Reporting Form (maxient.com).
+To report concerns, use https://tccd.college/titleixreport.
 Tarrant County College District prohibits the offenses of domestic violence, dating violence, sexual assault, and stalking (as defined by the Clery Act).
-Toward that end, Tarrant County College issues this statement of policy to inform the campus community of our programs to address domestic violence, dating violence, dating violence, sexual assault and stalking as well as the procedures for institutional disciplinary action in cases of alleged dating violence, domestic violence, sexual assault, or stalking, which will be followed regardless of whether the incident occurs on- or off-campus when it is reported to a College official.
+Toward that end, Tarrant County College issues this statement of policy to inform the campus community of our programs to address domestic violence, dating violence, sexual assault and stalking as well as the procedures for institutional disciplinary action in cases of alleged dating violence, domestic violence, sexual assault, or stalking, which will be followed regardless of whether the incident occurs on- or off-campus when it is reported to a College official.